7 Piano Sketches

-7 Piano Sketches (stylized in lowercase) is the third extended play (EP) by American musician André 3000.
+7 Piano Sketches (stylized in lowercase) is the third extended play (EP) by the American musician André 3000.
 It was released by Epic Records on May 5, 2025.
 The EP, consisting of seven tracks, was recorded nearly a decade before the release of his debut studio album, New Blue Sun (2023), and was entirely recorded with either his iPhone or laptop microphone inside a sparse Texas house André 3000 and his son had lived in (with the exception of the track "Blueberry Mansions").
-He was inspired to record voice memos of piano improvisations, as a piano was one of the few objects inside the home.
+He was inspired to record voice memos of piano improvisations because the piano was one of the few objects in the home.
 André 3000 routinely sent these recordings to friends and family members, never intending to release them to the public.

-During his appearance at the 2025 Met Gala, André 3000 surprise released 7 Piano Sketches, coinciding with his chosen outfit for the event, which featured a grand piano attached to his back.
-According to an interview with men's magazine GQ, André 3000 decided to release the project after spending time relistening to his old recordings, finding that they were of better quality than he had previously thought.
-He believed that other people might want to buy the songs as well, encouraging him to release the EP in a commercial format.
+During his appearance at the 2025 Met Gala, André 3000 surprise-released 7 Piano Sketches, coinciding with his chosen outfit for the event, which featured a grand piano attached to his back.
+According to an interview with men's magazine GQ, André 3000 decided to release the project after spending time relistening to his old recordings, finding they were of higher quality than he had previously thought.
+He believed other people might want to buy the songs as well, which encouraged him to release the EP commercially.
+In June 2026, André 3000 released a short film that serves as a visual companion to the EP on Mubi.

 Musically, 7 Piano Sketches is an entirely instrumental project, much like André 3000's previous work as a solo artist.
-The only exceptions to this rule are brief samples and narrated intros; the latter are done by André 3000 himself, Emmy Paalman, or Fatima Robinson depending on the track.
+The only exceptions to this rule are brief samples and narrated intros; the latter are done by André 3000 himself, Emmy Paalman, or Fatima Robinson, depending on the track.
 Excluding the outro track, "I Spend All Day Waiting for the Night", all songs solely utilize a piano in their composition.
 All tracks on 7 Piano Sketches are improvised, with André 3000 himself stating that he was unable to name any of the piano keys played in the songs.
-The use of an iPhone microphone during recording resulted in many of the tracks having a lo-fi or otherwise low quality sound compared to standard recordings, as noted by many music publications that reviewed the project.
+Using an iPhone microphone during recording resulted in many tracks having a lo-fi or otherwise low-quality sound compared to standard recordings, as noted by many music publications that reviewed the project.